 - Work out for an hour a day, including strength training twice a week, for the rest of your life.

 That sounds right, I thought.
 But it seemed hard to imagine.

 This is me in December 2013.
 I had just joined 24 Hour Fitness, recommended by my good friend Jen.
 My plan was to lose 20 pounds, getting back to the borderline between normal and overweight (where I’d hung out basically all my life).
 I would achieve this by going to a water aerobics class at my new club several times a week, accompanied by a “don’t eat crap” eating plan that focused on whole foods and cut out refined carbs, including (gulp) pasta and bread.

-I finally ventured into the regular Zumba class, standing next to friends in the dark at the back of the room, behind a post.
+I finally ventured into “land Zumba,” standing next to supportive friends in the dark at the back of the room, behind a post.
 Nobody cared if I was doing the “right” steps.
 And the boundlessly enthusiastic Elvie played irresistible songs and made the moves easy to follow.
 At home, I started to run in the neighborhood.
 Half a mile, then one mile without stopping.
 For the first time in my life.